craftingcity/The-Known-World/Notes on the Multiverse/Inner/Alaturmen/Tracking/Magical Items of Note.md

 # Crafted Items
 ## Armor
 - The White Cloak of Waywalket Turring
 	- > A white dragonhide cloak crafted by [[The Old Man]].
-It provides the attuned a +3 to AC and resistance to cold damage.
+	- It provides the attuned a +3 to AC and resistance to cold damage.
+	- While unequipped, the cloak slowly shrinks to fit a small humanoid, but quickly grows or shrinks to fit it's wearer.
 	- Currently possessed by [[Varis]]

 - Alergra's Cloak of Diversion
+	- > A red robe that slowly shimmers in the light like a dancing fire.
-	- > Alergra's cloak provides a +1 to AC and creates duplicates of the attuned according to the *mirror image* spell.
+	- Alergra's cloak provides a +1 to AC and creates duplicates of the attuned according to the *mirror image* spell.
 	- Currently possessed by [[Alergra Barrowinch]]

 ## Wonderous Items